achagu/PhoneDirectory/README.md

 Contacts with prefix ri [rick test, rid, rik]
 Contacts with prefix rid [rid]

-Explanation: In the initial search contact "rid" is not present but after adding "rid" with "add rid" command and searching for String "rid", we get "rid" in the result.
+Explanation: In the output, we get contacts matching each prefix.In the initial search contact "rid" is not present but after adding "rid" with "add rid" command and searching for String "rid", we get "rid" in the result.